largecats/flink-notes/glossary.md

 **Replayable streaming source.** Data range of the last incomplete micro-batch can be re-read from source.

 **Idempotent streaming sink.** The sink can identify re-executed micro-batches and ignore duplicate writes cased by restarts.

+**Window**.
+A grouping based on time.
+Splits the stream into buckets of finite size.

+**Tumble window.** A window with fixed size and whose buckets do not overlap.